fleetdm/fleet/docs/Contributing/Audit-logs.md

 Generated when a host is enrolled in Fleet's MDM.

 This activity contains the following fields:
-- "host_serial": Serial number of the host.
+- "host_serial": Serial number of the host (Apple enrollments only, always empty for Microsoft).
 - "host_display_name": Display name of the host.
-- "installed_from_dep": Whether the host was enrolled via DEP.
+- "installed_from_dep": Whether the host was enrolled via DEP (Apple enrollments only, always false for Microsoft).
 - "mdm_platform": Used to distinguish between Apple and Microsoft enrollments.
 Can be "apple", "microsoft" or not present.
 If missing, this value is treated as "apple" for backwards compatibility.

 #### Example